mixpanel/mixpanel-js/doc/readme.io/javascript-full-api-reference.md

 ___
 ## mixpanel.heartbeat
-Aggregate small events into summary events before sending to Mixpanel.
+Aggregate many small events into single summary events before sending to Mixpanel.
-Designed for high-frequency events like video playback, audio streaming, or any content consumption that needs to be tracked continuously.
+Designed for high-frequency events and loops like video playback, audio streaming, or any content consumption that needs to be tracked continuously.

+Events sent by `heartbeat()` have three additional properties:
+	- `$duration`: total time (seconds) from first heartbeat to last heartbeat
+	- `$heartbeats`: the number of heartbeats sent
+	- `$contentId`: the content ID (e.g., video ID, episode ID, article slug) being tracked

+Events are automatically aggregated by eventName and contentId, `$duration` (wall clock time), `$heartbeats` (# of small events), and `$contentId` (the Id of the media being tracked).

-Events are automatically aggregated by eventName and contentId, with intelligent flushing based on time limits, property counts, and page unload.
+heartbeat() supports manual and automatic flushing based on time limits, property counts, and page unload.

 ### Usage: